51Degrees/ip-intelligence-java-examples/README.md

 Among other things, the examples illustrate:
 - use of the fluent builder to configure a pipeline
 - use of a configuration options file to configure a pipeline
-- use of the cloud device detection service
+- use of the cloud IP intelligence service
-- use of the on-premise "hash" device detection service
+- use of the on-premise IP intelligence service
-- use of device detection pipeline for off-line processing tasks
+- use of IP intelligence pipeline for off-line processing tasks
-- configuring device detection trade-offs between speed and conserving memory
+- configuring IP intelligence trade-offs between speed and conserving memory

 ## Cloud resource keys